Raythonic/watiba/README.md

 # Embedding commands in print expressions that will print the stderr output, which tar writes to
-print(`echo "BLAH!" > /tmp/blah.txt && tar -zcvf /tmp/blah.tar.gz /tmp/blah.txt`.stderr)
+print(`echo "Some textual comment" > /tmp/blah.txt && tar -zcvf /tmp/blah.tar.gz /tmp/

 # This will print the first line of stdout from the echo
 print(`echo "hello!"`.stdout[0])